-REFEREE REPORTS (20%)
+REFEREE REPORT (10%)

-Each student will be required to write referee reports on two papers over the course of the semester, due on 10/25 and 12/6.
-You can choose which paper you review, selecting among any of the starred papers on the list below (however, you may not do a referee report on a paper for which you are leading the presentation).
+Each student will be required to write referee reports on a paper we read during the course of the semester, due on 12/6.
+This is a "suggested" due date, but the referee report must be submitted BEFORE the class in which we discuss the paper.
+You can choose which paper you review, selecting among any of the starred papers on the list below (however, it cannot be on a paper for which you are leading the presentation).
 A referee report is jointly a summary and an evaluation of a paper, typically between two and four double spaced pages in length.
 In practice, it serves as a valuable piece of feedback from a scholar who has read the paper carefully (you, the referee), to both the editor of a journal or book and to the author of the paper.
-The editor uses the referee report in his or her decision concerning whether to publish the paper, and the author uses it as valuable feedback on how the paper can be improved.
+The editor uses the referee report in his or her decision concerning whether to publish the paper, and the author uses it as valuable feedback on how the paper can be improved..